-Thanks to President Biden and Democrats in Congress, Medicare is currently negotiating lower prices for the first 10 drugs selected for the Negotiation Program, and will negotiate lower prices for more drugs each year.
+Thanks to the Biden-Harris administration and Democrats in Congress, Medicare has been negotiating lower prices for the first 10 drugs selected for the Negotiation Program, and will negotiate lower prices for more drugs each year.
 By 2030, up to 80 drugs will have lower negotiated prices.
 One of the first ten drugs selected for negotiation is Fiasp/NovoLog, a drug used to treat diabetes, manufactured by Novo Nordisk.
 Fiasp/NovoLog has made billions of dollars in revenue, and big drug companies like Novo Nordisk are eager to protect their sky-high profits by blocking the Medicare Negotiation so they can continue to charge patients unaffordable prices.